daghlar/darp/wiki/FAQ.md

 ### What is DARP?

-DARP (Arch Linux Router Protocol) is a modular, high-performance Cloudflare WARP client specifically designed for Arch Linux.
-It provides seamless integration with Cloudflare's WARP service using WireGuard technology.
+DARP (Arch Linux Router Protocol) is a lightweight, modular Cloudflare WARP client specifically designed for Arch Linux.
+It provides seamless integration with Cloudflare's WARP service using WireGuard technology without requiring API keys.

 ### Why use DARP instead of the official Cloudflare WARP client?

 - **No API required**: Works without Cloudflare API keys
+- **Lightweight**: Only 6 Go files, ~1,000 lines of code
 - **Arch Linux optimized**: Specifically tuned for Arch Linux
 - **Modular architecture**: Clean, maintainable codebase
-- **Advanced monitoring**: Real-time network diagnostics
+- **Network diagnostics**: Real-time connectivity testing and performance monitoring
+- **Personalized CLI**: Welcome messages with user recognition
 - **Open source**: Full control over the code

 ### Is DARP free to use?